ostreedev/ostree/docs/manual/buildsystem-and-repos.md

 Now obviously in this document, we're going to talk about the situation where `$imagesystem` is OSTree.
-The general idea with OSTree is that wherever you might store a series of tarballs for applications or OS images, OSTree likely going to be better.
+The general idea with OSTree is that wherever you might store a series of tarballs for applications or OS images, OSTree is likely going to be better.
 For example, it supports GPG signatures, binary deltas, writing bootloader configuration, etc.